-The center includes three major components:
+The center has three major goals

-- Promote human clinical trials of repurposed drugs, in collaboration with medical centers (like UC San Francisco) and pharmaceutical companies in the US and abroad.
+- Promote human clinical trials of repurposed drugs, in collaboration with medical centers like UC San Francisco, and pharmaceutical companies in the US and abroad.